Meghan Allen

-Meghan Allen (born November 12, 1980 in Meadville, Pennsylvania) is an American softcore model and reality show contestant.
+Meghan Allen (born November 12, 1980, in Meadville, Pennsylvania) is an American softcore model and reality show contestant.
 She was Playboy Cyber Girl of the Month for January 2008.
 Meghan first appeared on the NBC reality show Fear Factor in 2004.
 Together with James Wise, her boyfriend at the time, she competed in the Couples edition, doing eight episodes of the show altogether.
 In 2008, Allen was a participant in the reality show Momma's Boys on NBC.
+In 2013, Allen married NBA player, Devin Harris.
+They have 2 children.

 Modeling career

 Women of Fear Factor

 In February 2005, Meghan posed nude for Playboy, together with six other female contestants from the reality show Fear Factor.
 Later that year, she was featured in Playboys DVD Women of Fear Factor.